Knights-Templars/GradPak/docs/source/Data_Acquisition.rst

 but in practice you'll probably have to settle with getting a few fibers each night.

-**HERE'S WHERE IT GETS BAD.** The smallest GradPak fibers are really small.
+BUT THERE IS A PROBLEM.
+The smallest GradPak fibers are really small.
 So small, in fact, that they get affected by differential atmospheric refraction (DAR).
 DAR causes light of different wavelengths to have slightly different focus positions at the telescope focal plane.
-For older *Paks this wasn't a problem because the fibers were so big that all the light from each on-sky position fell within the same fiber.
+For older Paks this wasn't a problem because the fibers were so big that all the light from each on-sky position fell within the same fiber.
 Unfortunately, the 2" and 3" fibers are small enough (~200 and 300 microns, respectively.
 AKA, pretty damn small) that DAR causes some light to be lost off the edge of the fiber.
 Cruicially there is a spectrum to this lost light (that's the very nature of DAR).
 In other words, you might capture all of the light redward of 5000 AA, but start loosing light off the side of the fiber at bluer wavelengths.

 For observations of extended objects this isn't that much of an issue.
 DAR